The Hidden Side Effects of Colouring Shampoo You Should Know

 Are colouring shampoos safe to use regularly?

-Most colouring shampoos are safe for regular use β€” but the safety depends heavily on the formulation.
+Most colouring shampoos are safe for regular use, but safety depends heavily on the formulation.
 Products that are sulphate-free, PPD-free, ammonia-free, and peroxide-free have a significantly better safety profile for frequent use.
-Always patch test before first use and limit to 2–3 washes per week rather than daily use, which can cause colour buildup and scalp dryness even with gentle formulas.
+Always patch test before first use and limit application to 2–3 washes per week rather than daily, which can cause colour buildup and scalp dryness even with gentle formulas.

 Can colouring shampoo damage your hair?